QCrBox/QCrBox/docs/tutorials/wrap_gui_command.md

 This guide walks you through the process of encapsulating a simple interactive graphical user interface (GUI) application within a QCrBox container under Linux.
 Our goal is to make this application's functionality accessible within a QCrBox container.
 The resulting container is already present in QCrBox as `dummy_gui`.
 However, we will go through the necessary steps to recreate the functionality:

 1. Use `qcb` commands to create a new application service from a template, with initial boilerplate configuration files to get us started.
-1. Make use of a small, simple dummy GUI application within our container.
+1. Make use of a small and simple GUI application within our container.
-1. Define an interface using YAML for use by QCrBox, that describes how to invoke the GUI application to accomplish a basic task, passing an input CIF file as an argument.
+1. Define an interface using YAML for use by QCrBox, that describes how to invoke the GUI application to accomplish a basic task, passing an input CIF file as an argument and expecting an output CIF file as another argument.
 1. Write a Dockerfile that describes how to set up our service container with our GUI application installed.
 1. Build our new application service container using `qcb`.
 1. Test our new container using QCrBox's web management front-end.